awslabs/aws-fpga-app-notes/NYC_Summit18_Developer_Workshop/WRAP_UP.md

 * Click the **Actions** button, select **Instance State** and then click **Terminate**.

 ### Congratulations!
-You have successfully completed all the modules of re:Invent 2017 Developer Workshop.
+You have successfully completed all the modules of AWS Summit NYC 2018 Developer Workshop.
 1. You started a pre-configured EC2 F1 instance and connected to it using a remote desktop client.
 1. You experienced the acceleration potential of F1 by using a black-scholes simulation to do financial risk analysis.
 1. You used SDAccel to create, profile and optimize an F1 accelerator.